Parent Support Programs

 Judges refer eligible non-custodial parents to the program when they appear in court for their child support cases.
 A resource coordinator screens each parent, assessing the client’s individual needs and linking him/her with appropriate services.
 The resource coordinator then monitors the client’s participation in the program, and provides the court with regular progress reports.

-Recently twenty-two fathers graduated from the Kings County Parent Support Program.
-As a group, they have contributed close to 2 million dollars to the support of their children since enrolling.
-Overall, the program has collected approximately half a million dollars and is aiding dads who are now employed, paying child support and participating in their children's lives.
+Recently, twenty-seven parents graduated from the Kings County Parent Support Program.
+As a group, they have contributed more than $70,000 to the support of their children since enrolling.
+Overall, the program has collected almost three-quarters of a million dollars and is aiding dads who are now employed, paying child support, and participating in their children's lives.

 During the first two years of the Parent Support Program in Syracuse: